Babies are very sensitive to external influences during development, from when they are a conceived, through to when they are a born.

 Aims of the eLIXIR Study

-eLIXIR aims to combine information from health records and blood samples from mothers and children from a large population in an area of South London.
-This new and important resource will help us explore the ‘life course’ of some of the most common diseases, and help scientists and doctors to work out how we may prevent them.
+eLIXIR aims to combine information from health records and blood samples from mothers and children from a large population in an area of south London.
+This new and important resource will help us explore the ‘life course’ of some of the most common diseases, and help scientists and doctors understand more about disease and the processes leading up to disease.
+If we can understand this, we can develop strategies or ways to prevent disease.

 Components of the eLIXIR Study